Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-A febrile seizure or convulsion is a fit that happens when some babies and toddlers have a fever.
-It can be alarming and scary, but it's usually harmless, and most children recover completely.
+A febrile seizure (sometimes called a febrile convulsion or febrile fit) happens when some babies and toddlers have a high temperature (a fever).
+It can be alarming and scary to see, but it's usually harmless and most children make a complete recovery.
 It’s best to get your child checked out the first time this happens, so take them to the nearest hospital or call an ambulance if your child is having a seizure.

-Those aged between 6 months and 3 years are most commonly affected.
+Children aged between 6 months and 3 years are most commonly affected and around 5% of children have a febrile seizure before the age of 6 months.
 It doesn’t affect every child, but once they’ve had one febrile convulsion, they have a higher chance of having a seizure with the next feverish illness – the chance is about 1 in 3.
-It’s something that most children grow out of.
+They are rare under the age of 3 months and after the age of 6 years.

 What causes febrile seizures?